KamalBarati/Sentiment-analysis-on-tweet/README.md

 # End Notes

-In this article, we learned how to approach a sentiment analysis problem.
+In this project, we learned how to approach a sentiment analysis problem.
 We started with preprocessing and exploration of data.
 Then we extracted features from the cleaned text using Bag-of-Words and TF-IDF.
 Finally, we were able to build a couple of models using both the feature sets to classify the tweets.

-We investigate the most frequent word in positive tweeys which is happy symbol ( like "(:" ), and the the most frequent word in negative tweeys which is sad symbol ( like "):" ).
+We investigate the most frequent word in positive tweets which is happy symbol ( like "(:" ), and the the most frequent word in negative tweets which is sad symbol ( like "):" ).
 Additionaly, we finds the importance of claning data for sentiment analysis on tweets.